|Values are valid only on day of printing.|

 Helicobacter pylori is well recognized as the cause of chronic active gastritis, duodenal ulcer, and nonulcer dyspepsia.

-Currently accepted methods for the diagnosis of Helicobacter pylori infection include serologic tests, the urea breath test (UBT), and culture or histologic examination or direct urease testing (CLO test) of biopsy specimens obtained at the time of gastroduodenoscopy (ENDO).
+Currently accepted methods for the diagnosis of Helicobacter pylori infection include, the urea breath test (UBT), and culture or histologic examination or direct urease testing (CLO test) of biopsy specimens obtained at the time of gastroduodenoscopy (ENDO).
 Each of these tests has its drawbacks, including lack of specificity (serology) or high cost, complexity, and inconvenience for the patient (UBT and ENDO).

 See Helicobacter pylori Diagnostic Algorithm in Special Instructions.